personal injury lawyers

 You will also want to keep a personal journal of how you feel, good and bad, and how the injury is impacting your life.
 Be honest.
 If you have a good day, document it.
 If you have a bad day, write it down.

-All of this information gathering is what will help you build a strong case for your compensation claim.
+All this information gathering will help you build a strong case for your compensation claim.

 Related: What can the insurance company hold against me?
 I’m the victim!